Monday 30.10.2017, 13:15 - 16:00

 Juhlasali (310), 3rd floor, The University of Helsinki Language Centre, Fabianinkatu 26, Helsinki

---- The seminar will be recorded.
-The recordings will be available for viewing via this site after the event. ---
+--- Excerpts of the seminar will be available for viewing via this site after the event. ---

 Soil’s ability to capture carbon offers an important opportunity for us to transform to a healthy planet, with healthy food.
 To regenerate soil and capture carbon through agriculture requires good science, collaboration and communication of new knowledge.
 What does the future look like with the carbon underground?
 And how do we get there?
 What are the benefits of healthy soil?

 World renowned carbon to soil experts Larry Kopald and David Johnson will present key insights based on their research, with commentators reflecting on different perspectives and further discussion will engage in this issue.
 The event is organised in collaboration with FORI Finnish Organic Research Institute, Forum For Environmental Information and the Finland Futures Research Centre’s BioEcoJust project.